Kami (musician): Death

-On June 21, 1999 a subarachnoid hemorrhage killed Kami in his sleep at the age of just 27 years old.
-His funeral was held the same day with only his band members, Mana, Közi, and Yu~ki attending as well as his parents and a few close friends.
-Gackt, who had just launched his solo career, was on tour at the time and did not hear about the death of his close friend until about a week later.
+On June 21, 1999, at age 27, Kami died in his sleep from a subarachnoid hemorrhage at his home in Kyoto.
+His body was discovered four days later, with his funeral being held that day.
+Only his band members, Mana, Közi, and Yu~ki were in attendance, as well as his parents and a few close friends.
+Gackt, who had just launched his solo career, was on tour at the time and did not learn of Kami's death until about a week later.

-In the months before his death Kami had taken to composing music, including "Unmei no Deai" and "Mori no Naka no Tenshi".
+In the months before his death, Kami had been composing music, including "Unmei no Deai" and "Mori no Naka no Tenshi".
 These would later be released on the Malice Mizer EP, Shinwa, which is dedicated to Kami.
 He also left the incomplete song, "Bara no Souretsu", which was released on their "Beast of Blood" single.
 Malice Mizer's "Saikai no Chi to Bara" was written by Mana for Kami after his death.

 As for the other members of Malice Mizer, Gackt wrote two songs in memory of Kami that were both released on his Mars album: "Emu ~For My Dear~" and "U+K".
 Közi and Yu~ki co-wrote Közi's solo single, "Memento," and dedicated it to Kami.
 Mana has also stated that one of the songs in his Moi dix Mois album, Nocturnal Opera, is dedicated to him.

 Personal life

 One of Kami's most popular trademarks was his hair, which had grown so long that he could actually sit on it.
 However, in 1998 he cut it off and changed his hairstyle.
 He constantly claimed that this was because his hair always got in the way while drumming.
 Kami had many hobbies and interests, such as tennis and buying lottery tickets.
 He was interested in Takeda Shingen and attended the Takeda Shingen Festival every year.
-He had a fondness for butterflies which can be found in many pictures and the Au Revoir music video.
+He had a fondness for butterflies which can be found in many pictures and the "Au Revoir" music video.